Find synonyms Find exact match

 ●SLIT has been used in Europe and some other countries for decades for the treatment of allergic rhinoconjunctivitis.
 The first sublingual products, a five-grass pollen tablet, a single grass pollen tablet, and a short ragweed pollen tablet, became available in the United States in 2014 (table 1).
 (See 'Availability' above.)

 ●SLIT is self administered by patients (or their caregivers) at home, although the initial dose is usually given under medical supervision.
 A significant percentage of patient experience local application site reactions (eg, oral pruritus, throat irritation, tongue swelling), but systemic allergic reactions are markedly fewer as compared with subcutaneous immunotherapy (SCIT).
+Local reactions subside in many patients within a few days to a week.
 (See 'Administration' above.)

 ●The main advantages of SLIT over SCIT are safety and the comfort and convenience of an oral therapy that is self administered.
 SLIT appears to be somewhat less effective than SCIT, based upon meta-analyses and a small number of direct comparison studies.
 The main disadvantage of SLIT is that it requires the patient to be consistently compliant with therapy, and the impact of missed doses on efficacy is difficult to assess.
 (See 'Compliance' above and 'Comparison of SLIT and SCIT' above.)